kaizenX209/kaizenX209/README.md

 - 👋 Hi, I’m @kaizenX209
-- 👀 I am an AI engineer, MLOps, Backend Engineer.
+- 👀 I am an AI engineer, MLOps, Software Engineer.
 - 🌱 Experience: 2+ years with AI, 1+ years with MLOps, 1+ years with BE, and 1+ years with Data Engineer.
 - 💞️ Linkedin: https://www.linkedin.com/in/hieuvm209/
 - 📫 Contact: kaizenx209@gmail.com